pymmcore-plus/pymmcore-gui/README.md

 Willi Stepp ([@wl-stepp](https://github.com/wl-stepp)) has been an active contributor to pymmcore-widgets and uses some of these widgets in his event-driven microscopy controllers.

-## Goals (and non-goals) of unification:

-**Goals**

-- Provide a napari-independent GUI for controlling micro-manager via pymmcore-plus (i.e. pure python micro-manager control).
-We'd like to have a primary application that we can point interested parties to (rather than having to describe all the related efforts and explain how to compose pymmcore-widgets directly).
-- Avoid duplicate efforts.
-While independent related projects are excellent in that they allow rapid exploration and experimentation, we'd like to be able to share the results of these efforts.
-In some ways that is done via pymmcore-widgets, but all of the application level stuff (persistence of settings, complex layouts, coordination of data saving, viewing & processing) is explicitly not part of pymmcore widgets.
-- Establish patterns for persistence and application state.

-**Non-Goals**

-- Working on a shared application is *not* meant to discourage independent experimentation and repositories.
-One possible pattern would be forks & branches off of a main central repository.

-## Purpose of this repo

-For now, this serves as place to store TODO issues and discussion items.
-Please open an issue if you are interested, (even just to say hi! 🙂)